openstreetmap-polska/sotm-eu-2024/README.md

 2. Run dev server: `npm run dev`
 3. Open [http://localhost:3000](http://localhost:3000) in your browser to view the website.

+## Lefthook
+It's recommended to use [lefthook](https://github.com/evilmartians/lefthook) After installing lefthook use `lefthook install` to configure it.
+Formatter and linter will run before git commit.

 ## License

 This site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).